 Company B was stationed in the vicinity of a Mrs. Jackson’s house, with Capt.
 Kacy’s Company H on guard around the house.
 The men of Company B had erected a hut made of fence rails gathered around an oak tree, in front of which was the house and property, including a persimmon tree whose fruit supplied them with a snack.
 Behind the house was the woods were the Rebels had been fired on last Wednesday morning while they were chopping wood there.

-Writing home to his wife in late October, 1st Lieutenant William W. Geety expressed his hope that he would be permitted to return to Pennsylvania on a brief leave to handle family business related to the death of his father-in-law.
+Writing home to his wife in late October, First Lieutenant William W. Geety expressed his hope that he would be permitted to return to Pennsylvania on a brief leave to handle family business related to the death of his father-in-law.
 Meanwhile, Capt.
 Kacy was quickly building his bureaucratic resume, issuing one order after another, including one which divided H Company into four squads, by tent grouping, each under the leadership of a sergeant:

 whose duty it shall be to see that the arms and accoutrements are kept in good order.
 That the men keep their tents clean, that they are clean in their person, and that they wash their hands and faces and comb their hair every day.
 That the men keep order in their quarters and report all damage to arms, want or waste of ammunition, and all disorderly conduct.